My Cake School

 While my cake is buttercream, this design could easily be transferred to an all-fondant cake.

-Windows for haunted house
+Windows for Haunted House

 We painted our buttercream yellow for the windows, but if you'd rather, you can either frost that section of cake in yellow buttercream before applying your house, or you can place very thinly rolled pieces of yellow fondant to the back of your haunted house.